Website Office of the Inspector General for the NYPD

 If selected, the candidate will be fingerprinted and undergo a background investigation.
 In addition, because the position has a law enforcement and/or investigative function, the candidate’s consumer credit history will be reviewed during the background investigation, as permitted by NYC Administrative Code § 8-107(24)(b)(2)(A).

-1)A baccalaureate degree from an accredited college; or
+2.A baccalaureate degree from an accredited college or university; or

-•At least seven years of professional experience conducting and/or overseeing investigations related to criminal justice, law enforcement, or police accountability issues;
+• At least five years of professional experience conducting and/or overseeing investigations related to criminal justice, law enforcement, or police accountability issues;

-All current City Employees may apply by going to Employee Self Service (ESS) http://cityshare/ess Click on Recruiting Activities/Careers and Search for the specific Job ID# 473302.
+All current City Employees may apply by going to Employee Self Service (ESS) http://cityshare/ess Click on Recruiting Activities/Careers and search for the specific Job ID# 495920.

 Please do not email, mail or fax your resume to DOI directly.
 Submissions of resumes does not guarantee an interview.
 Due to the high volume of resumes DOI receives for positions, only selected candidates will be contacted.